 A very simple guide to home education for an adapted way of living.

 This is an outline of how I do Key Stage 3 (ages 11-14) at home.
-I began last Autumn and it’s an evolving process for parent and child alike.
+It’s an evolving process for parent and child alike.
 I wrote a plan, which I adapt every few months as we move through the topics.
 I chose to use the UK National Curriculum as a guide (though private schools and home educators are not legally obliged to do so).
 My youngest is dyslexic, so I tailor the work to support them.
 We work at greater depth and cover many of the topics their friends do at school.

 I have bought some useful books (CGP & Letts workbooks are great if supported with textbooks and fiction/non-fiction.
 The DK “Help Your Kids With…” range for KS3-4 are also excellent).
 For now, make use of what’s on your shelves.
 There are many sites offering free access at this time, as well as what teachers will have set students.
 BBC Bitesize is a fantastic resource.

-The day is book-ended with creative/practical activities, around 2 sessions of study with a lunch break in between.
-We move dependent on weather, so activities are outside in the morning if the day is fine, indoors if not.
+The day is book-ended with creative/practical activities including chores or gardening, with a break in between.
 Home education is more organic, which makes it ideal for times such as these.
-We average four hours a day of study, though are currently doing 2 (with more activities); to allow for concentration being impacted.
+We average 3 hours a day of study, though are currently allowing for concentration being impacted by current events.
 We’re making small changes to our home life as a way to reduce stress (with meditation, movie nights, exercise and more sleep).
 It’s the routine that matters – maintaining consistency and retention over time.

 With parents working extra hours during the crisis, working from home or dealing with self-isolating member(s), the important thing is to encourage some – rather than none – and take breaks.
 Many of the children will have been sent home with work.
 Others have been told they will no longer be sitting exams.
 A set start time is good.
 Alternate between assisting them directly then remaining near, while doing work of your own, so they can independently study (in shorter bursts if they’re young).
-Students that no longer have revision, can share the workspace to do hobbies, complete coursework or learn new skills.
+Older students can share the workspace to do hobbies and learn new skills.
 This way, everyone has a portion of the day that is productive and purposeful.

 Here is a brief look at our week: